YoungFaithful/CapacityExpansion.jl/README.md

 Pkg.add("CapacityExpansion")
 ```

-A solver is required to run an optimization as explained in section [Solver](https://youngfaithful.github.io/CapacityExpansion.jl/stable/opt_cep/#Solver-1).
+A solver is required to run an optimization, as explained in section [Solver](https://youngfaithful.github.io/CapacityExpansion.jl/stable/opt_cep/#Solver-1).
 Install e.g. `Clp` using the package mode:
 ```julia
 ]